Dennis Gile

-Dennis "Joseph" Gile (born February 17, 1981) is a former American football quarterback who broke training camp with the New England Patriots in 2004, and who played two seasons with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Dennis Gile (born February 17, 1981) is an American former professional football quarterback who played for the Saskatchewan Roughriders of the Canadian Football League (CFL) and the Arizona Rattlers of the Arena Football League (AFL).
 He played college football at Central Missouri State University.
-Gile also played indoor football or arena football for the Green Bay Blizzard, Arizona Rattlers, Utah Blaze, Bakersfield Blitz, Odessa Roughnecks and Kansas City Renegades.
-Based in Scottsdale, Arizona, he is considered one of the nation's top private quarterback coaches and runs his own training academy; while focusing on upper body bio mechanics.
+He was also a member of the Green Bay Blizzard, Utah Blaze, Bakersfield Blitz, Odessa Roughnecks and Kansas City Renegades.
+Gile has worked as a quarterbacks coach after his playing career.

-Early years
+Early life

-Dennis is a native of Arizona where he was a First Team All-Arizona quarterback for Cortez High School in Phoenix, Arizona.
+Dennis is a native of Arizona where he was a first-team All-Arizona quarterback for Cortez High School in Phoenix, Arizona.

 College career

-Gile was a two-year starter for the Central Missouri Mules from 2001 to 2002 and compiled outstanding numbers for the Mules program.
-During those two seasons, Gile recorded career totals of 4,741 passing yards and 40 touchdowns.
+Gile was a two-year starter for the Central Missouri Mules from 2001 to 2002, passing for 4,741 yards and 40 touchdowns.
 He also rushed for 285 yards and three touchdowns.
-He was a First Team All-Conference quarterback.
-He broke the national passing efficiency record with a rating of 214.0.
-He led Central Missouri State to their best combined record in the program’s history at 20-4.

 Professional career

-Dennis Gile broke training camp with the New England Patriots in 2003, and played in the Canadian Football League for the next two seasons.

-Gile played for the Green Bay Blizzard of the af2 in 2004.
+After his college career, Gile had a tryout with the New England Patriots but was not signed.
+He played for the Green Bay Blizzard of the af2 in 2004.
 Gile was released by the Blizzard on May 6, 2004.
-He played for the CFL's Saskatchewan Roughriders from 2004 to 2005.
+He played for the Saskatchewan Roughriders of the Canadian Football League from 2004 to 2005.
 He signed with the Arizona Rattlers of the Arena Football League (AFL) on January 9, 2006.
 He was signed by the AFL's Utah Blaze on April 5, 2006.
 Gile was released by the Blaze on April 10, 2006.
 He played for the Bakersfield Blitz of the af2 in 2007.
 He played for the Odessa Roughnecks from 2008 to 2009.
 He threw for 2,027 yards and 41 touchdowns while also recording six rushing touchdowns in 2008.
-He also led the Roughnecks to a 7-7 regular season record and a playoff victory over the Frisco Thunder.
+He also led the Roughnecks to a 7–7 regular season record and a playoff victory over the Frisco Thunder.
 Gile was named to the 2008 IFL All-Star Team.
 He played for the Kansas City Renegades in 2013.